tommasomoretti/nameless-analytics-batch-data-loader/README.md

-## Load data into main table
-### From a local machine or a remote server to Google BigQuery
+## From a local machine or a remote server to Google BigQuery
 This version of the Nameless Analytics Data Loader, take a csv file from a folder and inserts it in Nameless Analytics main table.

 Ensure that the Python Client for Google BigQuery is installed before executing the script.